Bylaws* of the Professional Insurance Marketing Association, Inc.

 Article XI.
 Corporate Seal

 The Board of Directors shall provide a suitable corporate seal in the form of a circle containing PIMA’s name and the words, “Corporate Seal, Delaware.”
-The Chief Executive Officer shall be in charge of keeping the seal at PIMA headquarters.
+The Chief Staff Executive shall be in charge of keeping the seal at PIMA’s principal offices.
 If so directed by the Board of Directors, a duplicate seal may be kept and used by such other officer or agent designated by the Board of Directors.

 Article XII.
 Fiscal Year